event-storm/event-storm/README.md

   /* As mentioned above the API is the same.
-   It's possible to make a functional and asynchronous publish process for a single model.
+   It's possible to make a functional and asynchronous dispatch process for a single model.
    */
-  popupModel.publish(false);
+  popupModel.dispatch(false);

   console.log(popupModel.getState()); // false

   subscription();

-  popupModel.publish(false); // the callback will not be fired
+  popupModel.dispatch(false); // the callback will not be fired
   ```
 - Model API with state derivation
   **createVirtualModel**